yang-shan2/video-game-price-checker/README.md

 #### Future improvements:
 - [enable chrome headless mode](https://stackoverflow.com/questions/46920243/how-to-configure-chromedriver-to-initiate-chrome-browser-in-headless-mode-throug/49582462#49582462)
 - create unit tests
-- utilize more functional and OOP instead of all procedural programming
+- utilize more functional and OOP instead of all procedural programming (e.g. extend into a package)
   - functionalize logic
   - make a main.py script that imports functions from other files and just takes an argument from the command line
-  - make a simple frontend that calls python functions
+  - make a simple frontend that calls the Python functions
-- extend and make it into a package?
 - write a blog post about going from procedural programming to functional and OOP